 I have been recognized as the 2001 Arts & Sciences Teacher of the Year, the 2002 Madelyn Levitt Teacher of the Year, and the 2011 Stalnaker Lecturer.
 From 2008-2010, I was the College of Arts & Sciences Centennial Scholar; and in 2012, I was awarded the Ronald Troyer Research Fellowship.
 I currently am the Ellis and Nelle Levitt Distinguished Professor of English.

-In addition, I have recently written and co-produced a documentary film, A Little Salsa on the Prairie: The Changing Character of Perry, Iowa, which received The Gold Eddy, the highest award in the category of Professional Documentary, at the 2007 Cedar Rapids Independent Film Festival.
-The film has had over thirty public screenings in Iowa, New York and California, been shown several times on Iowa Public Television, and on The Documentary Channel.
+I have published poetry and essays on writing reform in national journals.
+I also have written and co-produced a documentary film, A Little Salsa on the Prairie: The Changing Character of Perry, Iowa, which received The Gold Eddy, the highest award in the category of Professional Documentary, at the 2007 Cedar Rapids Independent Film Festival.
+The film has had over 45 public screenings in Iowa, New York, California, and Mexico , as well as been shown several times on Iowa Public Television and on The Documentary Channel.